Muhd-Ridwan/fyp/README.md

 ## Authentication & Sign-in Flow

 1. **Admin registers an employee** via the Admin Panel — this creates a Cognito account with a temporary password and sends the credentials to the employee's personal email (via Resend).
+The "work email" is admin-declared and used as the Cognito username; it is not verified as a real, deliverable address (Cognito's verification email is explicitly suppressed on creation).
 2. **Employee logs in** with their work email and the temporary password.
 3. **First-login onboarding** — Cognito returns `NEW_PASSWORD_REQUIRED`.
 The employee is redirected to the Onboarding page where they set a new permanent password and verify their identity using the last 4 characters of their NRIC (stored as a bcrypt hash in DynamoDB).
 4. **Subsequent logins** — The frontend calls Cognito via `amazon-cognito-identity-js`, receives an ID token, and stores it in the session.